-- You'll receive a pre-appointment screening telephone call the day before your appointment where we'll check your health status and complete all necessary paperwork.
+- You'll receive a pre-appointment screening telephone call the day before your appointment where we'll check your health status and provide you with more information regarding your visit.

 - Unfortunately, we can only allow patients to enter the building.
 We therefore ask that you come unaccompanied or, if being driven to your appointment, that the driver remains in the car.
 (Paediatric patients should attend with 1 parent only)

-- Please do not arrive early for your appointment and do not bring any bags, rucksacks, briefcases etc. as these can't be taken into the clinic and there's nowhere to leave them.
+- Please do not bring any bags, rucksacks, briefcases etc. as these cannot be taken onto the clinic and there's nowhere to leave them.